 Baptism Preparation Course The course looks at the importance of Sacraments in the Church; their relationship to each other and the impact of Baptism on the lives of the child and parents.
 Finally there is an overview of the ceremony.
 In Guildford the Baptism Preparation Course covers the churches of St. Joseph, St. Mary, St Edward and St. Pius X.

 Where does the course take place?
 St. Joseph’s Church hall, GU1 4AZ

 When does it take place?
-Preparation is monthly (except in August and December) at St Joseph’s Hall 8pm, lasting 70 minutes.
-Please check the newsletter for the next available date.
+Preparation is monthly (except in August and December) currently online via zoom, normally at 8pm, lasting 70 minutes.
 You must book with your Parish office in advance.

 Further Information?
 Parents wishing to attend the course should in the first instance, fill in the application form below.
 You will then be contacted by a member of staff.

 Godparents To be admitted to undertake the office of godparent, a person must:

 Be over sixteen years of age, unless the parish priest considers that there is a just reason for an exception to be made.

 Be a practising Catholic who has been Confirmed and who lives a life of faith which befits the role to be undertaken.
 A non-Catholic may act as a Christian witness to the Baptism in company with a Catholic sponsor.